RobBednark/quiz-me/README.md

 * 01/23/15 Add search to Django admin to search in questions and answers.
 * 12/31/14 Added schedule intervals for "immediate" and "never"
 * 12/31/14 Allow a quiz mode that consists of a set of questions, and the user can go back and change their answers as much as they want (e.g., as part of an interview)
-* 12/31/14 Make it possible to view questions that don't have any tags ("untagged")
+* 12/31/14 Make it possible to view questions that don't have any tags ("untagged")  #high
 * 12/31/14 Have a "review all" mode that goes through all questions for the selected tags, showing you number seen and number remaining.
 * 12/31/14 REFACTOR: change all datetime_* variables to either date_* or time_*
 * 12/31/14 Change all timezones to UTC